Kirby Snead: Seattle Mariners

 On January 9, 2024, Snead signed a minor league contract with the Seattle Mariners.
 In 12 games for the Triple–A Tacoma Rainiers, he logged a 2.92 ERA with 13 strikeouts across 12 1/3 innings pitched.
 On May 8, Snead had his contract selected to the Mariners' active roster.
 He made his season debut the same day, becoming the 1,000th Mariner in team history.
 In 11 games for Seattle, Snead compiled a 4.35 ERA with 7 strikeouts across 10 1/3 innings pitched.
 On June 11, Snead was designated for assignment by the Mariners.
 He cleared waivers and was sent outright to Tacoma on June 15.
 Snead elected free agency on October 1.

 Staten Island FerryHawks

 On May 20, 2025, Snead signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
-In 14 appearances for Staten Island, Snead recorded a 2.57 ERA with 20 strikeouts over 14 innings of work.
+In 37 appearances for Staten Island, Snead recorded a 1.80 ERA with 41 strikeouts over 35 innings of work.
+On July 11, Snead signed with the Toros de Tijuana of the Mexican League.
+On July 19, he was placed on the reserve list and returned to the Ferry Hawks.
+He became a free agent following the season.

-Toros de Tijuana
+Philadelphia Phillies

-On July 11, 2025, Snead signed with the Toros de Tijuana of the Mexican League.
+On May 16, 2026, Snead signed a minor league contract with the Philadelphia Phillies.